MatMasIt/notesArchive/latest/Inglese/2022/aprile/martedì_5/10_08_00/appunti.md

 Before the realization of his handsomeness he thought they were obly friendly compliments

-the panegiric
+the panegiric  worried him

+as he is looking at the

-shadow of his own ...
+shadow of his own loveliness = portrait
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg1OTE4MzAyNCwzOTIyOTQ0ODNdfQ==
+eyJoaXN0b3J5IjpbMTg3Njg0Njc4OCwzOTIyOTQ0ODNdfQ==
 -->